 This may seem bizarre but we came across several cases where users were able to use matchmaking and connect to multiplayer games using a VPN.
 A VPN (Virtual Private Network) makes use of tunnels and disguises your location.
 VPNs are used to access content which might not be available to you through normal network channels.
 You can ‘try’ this workaround but there is no strict guarantee that this will work.

-You can check our article on How to Watch Netflix with VPN and follow the steps on how to install CyberGhost VPN.
-The steps are the same except that you don’t have to choose the streaming category.
 After installing the VPN on your computer, try connecting to the matchmaking servers again and check if the error message is resolved.

 Solution 5: Changing DNS Settings

 DNS (Domain Name Systems) are used by applications and games alike to connect to their servers or services.
 If the DNS on your computer is not working properly, you will not be able to connect with Rainbow Six Siege servers.
 ISP’s usually allocate a default DNS server but it doesn’t work in some instances.
 Here in this solution we will set Google’s DNS and see if this fixes the issue.